vanessafarraye/dom_exercises/events/README.md

 - Make sure you only use one event listener instead of adding an event handler to each `<li>`.

+## Part 6

+- Move the `<script>` element into the `<head>` element.
+- All your event listeners should break.
+Why?
+What errors do you see in your JavaScript Console?
+- Listen for the `DOMContentLoaded` event and put your other code inside of the new handler to get things working again.

 ## Questions